 3. Fail to Track Return on Investment

-A common example is companies that spend thousands upon thousands of dollars on social media marketing.
+A common example is companies that spend thousands upon thousands of dollars on social media marketing without effectively tracking their ROI.
 They love connecting with their audience.
 They love sharing fresh content.
 They love the idea of becoming an influential brand.

 But there’s something missing: return on investment.